ljjTYJR/PapersReading/Point_Set_Registration.md

     - Under a single scale, the point cloud modeling and matching process might succumb to noise or sampling inadequacies if the given modeling fidelity is not appropriate to the local data distribution.
   - Tips:
     - The covariance of the Gaussian model can be used to describe the geometric features of the point cluster.
-  - **Summary**:
-    - The algorithms is based on the hierarchical model to accelerate the posterial estimation.
-    - The algorithm uses the convariance of the cluster to describe the geomerty property of the cluster which can be used to decide the level of the cluster.
-    - In the optimization process, the convariance can be used to get the eigen value to optimize.
   - TODO: (:question:)
     - How to solve the optimization need more read.
   - :train2: Can be used in other algorithms.
   - :high_brightness: 1.
 Speed up by estimating the weight of two GMMs to speed up the process.
     	  2) Wether can be added the assessment similar to Fuzzy-based.
-    	  2) Globally Registration.
+       3) Globally Registration.
-    	  2) set-to-set? 在Hierarchical条件下？
+       4) set-to-set? 在Hierarchical条件下？
-    	  2) Estimate the geomertic features by the property of cluster?
+       5) Estimate the geomertic features by the property of cluster?
-    	  2) Use the property of the GMM(eigen value) to make a robust cluster?
+       6) Use the property of the GMM(eigen value) to make a robust cluster?

 - **MLMD: Maximum Likelihood Mixture Decoupling for Fast and Accurate Point Cloud Registration**